-1. Hours earned by CLEP are granted to enrolled students.
-Such hours may be counted toward degrees but count as transfer credit: i.e., they may not be included in the residency requirements for graduation.

-- 2. No credit will be granted for the CLEP General Examinations except the English Composition with essay.
+- 1. Hours earned by CLEP are granted to enrolled students.
+Such hours may be counted toward degrees but count as transfer credit: i.e., they may not be included in the residency requirements for graduation. - No credit will be granted for the CLEP General Examinations except the English Composition with essay.
 This exam will be accepted in lieu of ENG 101.
 Traditional and transfer students will be required to take ENG 103, Research Writing, for one semester hour.
 The primary use of the remaining tests will be placement, guiding a student into a particular field and assessing the student's general background in these areas. - 3.
 College of Saint Mary accepts the ACE recommended score to award elective credit for CLEP tests, however it is at the discretion of each department to determine the score required to meet a program requirement or additional requirements such as essay parts of tests or laboratory experiences.
-Students fulfilling additional requirements will be subject to regular fees.
+Students fulfilling additional requirements will be subject to regular charges.
 Regular tuition will be charged for a one-hour lab requirement. - 4.
 The College will use the CLEP recommendation for the number of credit hours accepted, except where additional requirements are made (see 3 above).

-No grades or quality points will be assigned to CLEP credits.

-- 5. A student may not receive credit through CLEP for a course that is a prerequisite for a course already taken or for an equivalent college course already taken. - 6.
-A list of tests and scores accepted at College of Saint Mary may be obtained from the Director of the Achievement Center.
+No grades or quality points will be assigned to CLEP credits. - 5.
+A student may not receive credit through CLEP for a course that is a prerequisite for a course already taken or for an equivalent college course already taken.

-Credit Through Portfolio Development and Assessment
+Credit through Portfolio Development and Assessment